 One day I will come back to Malapascua with more experience in video and will travel between March and May when the visibility is the best.
 Another thing I learnt is that peak season does not mean the best conditions.

-How to spend a week on the tiny island of Malapascua?
+How to spend a fantastic week on the tiny island of Malapascua?

 I really took a chance when I decided to spend the last 10 days of my trip on an island of only 2km².
 Lucky me, Malapascua is an authentic island with a vast underwater playground.
 Before my trip, it had been arranged that I would meet up with the friends I made during my divemaster training in Thailand.
-This why I spent the last 10 days of my trip in Malapascua.
-I stayed a couple of nights at my friend’s house, then I moved to a lovely and quiet guesthouse at the very end of Bounty Beach.
+This is the main reason why I spent the last 10 days of my trip in Malapascua.

 During your stay, do not miss the opportunity to go around Malapascua Island.
 Just a few minutes walking away from the touristic activity of Bounty Beach, you will discover that the island is full of hidden gems including deserted beaches and fishermen villages guarded by a white lighthouse.
 Do not miss the opportunity to go around during your stay.
 Just take any path!